Habchy/BasicBot/README.md

 For this code to work I would recommend for you to have **Python Version 3.6.0** installed.
 Want to learn how you can check your version?
 Click [here](https://github.com/Habchy/BasicBot/blob/master/README.md#checking-your-python-version)!

 I would also recommend you have **Discord.py** downloaded.
-You can find the download link for that [here](https://github.com/Habchy/BasicBot#very-useful-links).
+You can find the download tutorial for that [here](https://github.com/Habchy/BasicBot#very-useful-links).

 # Very Useful Links
 Please use these links to your advantage, they will help you out!